Search

 Explore the full-day tradeshow to connect with leading industry representatives and important stakeholders in First Nations housing.
 Build lasting professional and personal relationships, get fresh ideas for housing sustainability and maintenance, and access job and career opportunities.
 As always, there will also be an opportunity to win fantastic prizes through our Passport to Prizes feature!

-For the past 20 years the First Nations Housing Community has presented communities with awards of recognition for their successes in growing the housing community through building, policies, training, and other achievements inspiring the road to where we are today.
-The awards are nominated, voted on and presented by First Nations at the annual housing conference.
+For the past 21 years the First Nations Housing Community has presented communities with awards of recognition for their successes in growing the housing community through building, policies, training, and other achievements inspiring the road to where we are today.
+The awards are nominated, voted on and presented by First Nations at the Annual Housing Conference.

 Biography